themayursinha/blog/index.md

 ---
+subtitle: Security Engineer by day, Researcher by night
 ---

-Greetings,

-Welcome to my page!
-The idea of creating a website for myself was always in my mind and when i created this site it is mainly because I wanted to share my learnings and experiences with the world.
-I work in InfoSec and it has constantly amazed me.
+"The unexamined life is not worth living"

+Hey there :wave: I work in Cybersecurity, and it has taught me not to take things for granted.
+It has made me more curious about the world.
+I break software and hardware for pleasure & money.
+Beyond work, my interest touches on a wide range of topics, including Robotics, Artificial Intelligence, Physics, Astronomy, Aeronautics, Electronics, Philosophy, Psychology, Consciousness, Religion, Politics.
+I'm an avid reader, and I constantly look for like-minded folks with whom I can share and discuss my ideas about the world.

-You can get started with my blogs or can take a look at my projects.
-And always feel free to contact me if you have any questions.
+You can take a look at my projects.
+Feel free to contact me if you want to discuss & share ideas.

-Live free or Die Hard!!

 Mayur